Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 In terms of renting, fortunately, most landlords, property management companies and dedicated rental websites in this country are reputable and honest.

-However, as rental markets tighten, rent prices climb, and vacancy rates fall, the scramble to find rentals (both short-term and long-term) becomes increasingly competitive, particularly in Gateway cities such as Toronto and Vancouver, where one-bedroom apartments rent for about $2,500 a month.
+However, as rental markets tighten, rent prices climb.
+Vacancy rates fall, and the scramble to find rentals (both short-term and long-term) becomes increasingly competitive, particularly in Gateway cities such as Toronto and Vancouver, where one-bedroom apartments rent for about $2,500 a month.

 This gives rise to rental scams, and some disreputable landlords will deceive you if you are not careful and prepared.